Zelenogorsk, Saint Petersburg: The Soviet Union and the Russian Federation 1944-

-When the Republic of Finland gained independence on 6 December 1917, Terijoki became a part of it, and remained so until it was occupied by the Soviet Union during the Winter War (1939-1940).
+Terijoki remained part of Finland until it was occupied by the Soviet Union during the Winter War (1939-1940).
+During the Winter War Terijoki become known as the seat of Otto Wille Kuusinen's Finnish Democratic Republic.
 It was regained by Finland in 1941 during the Continuation War (1941-1944), but was then occupied again by the Red Army during the later stages of the same war and annexed to the Soviet Union in 1944.